thiago-goncalves-souza/ms-biodiversity-loss-fragmented-landscapes/README.md

 ## Introduction

-This is the script to replicate all analyses run in the paper "Increasing species turnover does not alleviate biodiversity loss in fragmented landscapes"
+This is the repository with data and scripts to replicate all analyses run in the paper "Species turnover does not rescue biodiversity in fragmented landscapes"

 ## Directory Structure